bio-ontology-research-group/DeepViral/README.md

-# DeepViral: prediction of novel virus–hostinteractions from protein sequences and infectiousdisease phenotypes
+# DeepViral: prediction of novel virus–host interactions from protein sequences and infectious disease phenotypes

-This is the repository for the DeepViral paper, with source code for the models and analysis, as well as the datasets required. \
+This is the repository for the DeepViral paper, with source code for the models and analysis, as well as the datasets required.
-The manuscript is now available on [Biorxiv](http://biorxiv.org/content/10.1101/2020.04.22.055095v2). \
 Please contact liuwei.wang@kaust.edu.sa for any questions regarding the code and the manuscript.

 ### Software environment